 In situ Contractile Measurements

-After isoflurane-induced anaesthesia, the right gastrocnemius muscle was carefully isolated and a 4–0 silk suture was tied around the distal tendon.
-After the tendon was secured, the tendon was cut so the hindlimb could be secured at the knee to a fixed post.
-Animals were placed on a temperature-controlled platform with continual drip of saline over the gastrocnemius at 37°C to keep with muscle warm and moist.
+After isoflurane-induced anesthesia, the right gastrocnemius muscle was carefully isolated and a 4–0 silk suture was tied around the distal tendon.
+After the tendon was secured, it was cut so the hindlimb could be secured at the knee to a fixed post.
+Animals were placed on a temperature-controlled platform with continual drip of saline over the gastrocnemius at 37°C to keep with muscle warm and hydrated.
 The distal tendon of the gastrocnemius muscle was tied to the lever arm of a servomotor (6650LR, Cambridge Technology).
 In order to measure force generated at the nerve, a bipolar platinum wire electrode was used to stimulate the muscle at the tibial nerve.

 The voltage of the electrode pulses was incrementally adjusted to find maximum isometric twitch and the muscle length was altered to find the optimal length (Lo).
 Optimal length is the length of the muscle in which the maximal twitch force was obtained.
-Once Lo was found, gastrocnemius muscles were kept at that length (Lo) and the frequency of pulses was increased in increments of 300--ms to obtain maximum isometric tetanic force (Po).
+Once Lo was found, gastrocnemius muscles were kept at that length (Lo) and the frequency of pulses was increased in increments of 300 milliseconds to obtain maximum isometric tetanic force (Po).
 In order to measure force generated at the muscle, an electrode cuff was placed around the mid-belly of gastrocnemius for muscle stimulation.
 The process was then repeated as done for the nerve.

 After all force measurements, both gastrocnemius and quadricep muscles were dissected, weighed, and snap frozen in liquid nitrogen.
-Mice were sacrificed under anesthesia via removal of vital organs and muscles were stored at -80°C.
+Mice were euthanized under anesthesia via removal of vital organs and muscles were stored at -80°C.

 Histology and Fiber Type Quantifications